houseos/SCP/README.md

 ```

-The discover-hello message is sent to all IP addresses of the home network subnet to determine which IP addresses beloang to a secure-controller.
+The discover-hello message is sent to all IP addresses of the home network subnet to determine which IP addresses belongs to a secure-controller.
 It is the only message being sent without encryption.
 If the device is a secure-controller it responds with a HTTP 200 OK message containing a JSON representation of the following information.